FEUP-ESOF-2020-21/open-cx-t3g4/DOCS/Development-Report.md

    * The Participant selects the underlined word "Vote" that is next to the desired question.

- **Participate in Voice Chats of the Topics of Interest:**

-* **Actor**: Participant
-* **Description**: This use case exists so that the participant can participate in voice chats of the topics of interest.
-* **Preconditions and Postconditions**: In order to participate in voice chats, the participant must first login into the application and select the room with the topic he is interested in.

-* **Normal Flow**:
-  * The Participant logs in;
-  * The Participant selects the Room with the Topic of Interest;

- **Choose Topics of Interest:**

-* **Actor**: Participant
-* **Description**: This use case exists so that the user can choose topics of interest.
-He can do that by creating a chat room with those topics.
-* **Preconditions and Postconditions**: In order to choose the topics of interest, the Participant must first login into the application and select the option to create a chat room.

-* **Normal Flow**:
-   * The Participant logs in;
-   * The Participant selects the option that is used to create a chat room;
-   * The Participant writes the topics he is interested in;

- **Create a Conference Room to Talk about a Topic:**

-* **Actor**: Speaker
-* **Description**: This use case exists so that the speaker can create a conference room.
-* **Preconditions and Postconditions**: In order to create a conference room, the Speaker must first login into the application and create one.

-* **Normal Flow**:
-   * The Speaker logs in;
-   * The Speaker selects the Create Meeting button;
-   * The Speaker chooses the name of the Conference.

  **Visualize and Answer the Most Voted Questions:**